discord-modmail/modmail/docs/contributing.md

 !!!note
         The entire file name is literally `.env`

-5. Open the file with any text editor and write the bot token to the files in this format: `TOKEN="my_token"`.
+5. Open the file with any text editor and write the bot token to the files in this format: `MODMAIL_BOT_TOKEN="my_token"`.

 ### Run The Project